 An update on our contract discussions with St. Peter’s Health Partners (Trinity Health)

-St. Peter’s Health Partners Health recently notified CDPHP® members that they will leave our provider network if a new contract isn’t agreed upon by December 31, 2025.
+St. Peter’s Health Partners recently notified CDPHP® members that they will leave our provider network if a new contract isn’t agreed upon by December 31, 2025.
+Contract negotiations with St. Peter's Health Partners are still underway and ongoing.

 These types of contract discussions are normal for this time of year, and it’s common for these conversations to continue well into the fourth quarter – or even the first quarter of the following year – without any disruption in care.